-- Generally, fasting is not required before the test.
-In some cases, cigarettes and
+Generally, fasting is not needed before the test.
+In some cases, cigarettes and caffeinated

-caffeinated beverages, such as coffee, tea, and cola may be restricted 2 to 3 hours
+drinks, such as coffee, tea, and cola may be restricted 2 to 3 hours before testing.

-Tell your healthcare provider if you have a pacemaker.
+Tell your healthcare provider if you have a pacemaker or other implanted devices,

 stop using them on the day of the exam.